 The winner in a debt collection lawsuit is considered the judgment creditor.
 Let us assume this is a company trying to collect a bad debt from a customer.
 As the losing party, the customer is legally considered the judgment debtor.
 It is up to the judgment creditor to find a way to collect from the judgment debtor.

 Some judgment creditors immediately call in specialized collection agencies like Salt Lake City’s Judgment Collectors.
 Others turn collection over to their attorneys.
-Still others give the task of collecting to the accounting department.
+Still, others give the task of collecting to the accounting department.
 Either way, collection success relies heavily on debtor cooperation.